|Nutritional Guidelines (per serving)|

 Smoothies are the favored way to enjoy berries, be they fresh or frozen.
-Whether it's berry season and fresh blackberries and blueberries, raspberries and strawberries are coming out everyone's ears or berry season is long gone, but freezers are full of efforts to make it last (to freeze your own see How to Freeze Berries).
+Whether it's berry season and fresh blackberries and blueberries, raspberries and strawberries are coming out everyone's ears or berry season is long gone, but freezers are full of efforts to make it last (to freeze your own, see How to Freeze Berries).

 This recipe makes a single smoothie, but it easily doubles or triples or more—the batch limit depends only on the size of your blender.
 Importantly, this "recipe" is as much a template as anything.
 Despite the name "mixed berry smoothie," you should feel free to use just one type of berry if that's what you like or what you have on hand.

-If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, get the greatest thickening effect by adding them one at a time, with the blender running, and whirling each one until it's fully incorporated.
+If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, get the greatest thickening effect by adding them one at a time, with the blender running, and processing each one until it's fully incorporated.
 It takes a bit of extra time, but the true "smoothie" texture that results is worth it.

 Pour into a tall glass and serve immediately.

-Make It Milky.
-For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.
+- For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.

-Make It Vegan.
-Use a whole, peeled banana in place of the yogurt to thicken things up.
+- To make this a vegan smoothie, use a whole, peeled banana in place of the yogurt to thicken things up.
 Other tropical fruits can play this role too, including mangos and papayas.
 Plus, papaya adds a frothy element when you whip it up in a blender like this.

-Make It Protein-Packed II.
-Add 2 to 4 ounces of soft tofu.
+- Add a tablespoon or two of almond butter for a thicker smoothie with some extra protein in it, along with a lovely nutty flavor.
+You can also add 2 to 4 ounces of soft tofu.
 It adds body and plenty of protein to the smoothie and hardly affects the flavor at all.